Last updated on May 9, 2026

 Dimir Infiltrator | Illustration by James Nelson

 What are your favorite targets for transmuting tutors, budget brewers?
-Let me know in the comments below or over on the Draftsim Twitter.
+Let me know in the comments or over on the Draftsim Twitter.

 Enjoy the new-to-you (maybe?) toys and happy brewing!